Boeieruurd-NL/Voi-Signer-latest/packages/test-project/README.md

 - basic-ui-e2e :  Larger suite of basic tests of the UI, in two blocks.
 Creates Wallets, Imports and Creates Accounts, sends transactions and deletes the account.
 Run with `npm run basic-ui`.

-- basic-e2e-dapp : Exercises exposed AlgoSigner functions in page context (dApp).
+- basic-e2e-dapp : Exercises exposed voisigner functions in page context (dApp).
 Run with `npm run basic-dapp`.

 - app-e2e-dapp: Short set of tests to exercise application calls through the dApp connection.
 Run with `npm run app-dapp`